-With the end of Medicare’s Annual Enrollment Period rapidly approaching and news of possible COVID-19 vaccines on the way, you may be wondering, “what vaccines does Medicare cover?”
+With the end of Medicare’s Annual Enrollment Period rapidly approaching and news of possible COVID-19 vaccines on the way, you may be wondering, “What vaccines does Medicare cover?”
 The answer may surprise you!

 While some vaccinations are covered by Medicare Part B, others are only covered in Medicare Part D, also called a prescription drug plan or PDP.
 Some vaccinations may not be covered by Medicare at all!